-This tool returns the sender score in terms of – Good, Neutral or Poor scores.
+This tool returns the email reputation in terms of – Good, Neutral, or Poor scores.
 Good means there is little or no threat activity.
 Neutral means your IP address or domain is within acceptable parameters, but may still be filtered or blocked.
 Poor means there is a problematic level of threat activity and you are likely to be filtered or blocked.

 3. TrustedSource by McAfee

-TrustedSource is provided by MaAfee.
+TrustedSource is provided by McAfee.
 It is quite similar to TaloIntelligence.
-It is easily, freely accessible to check your domain / IP sender reputation.
+It is easy, and freely accessible to check your domain / IP sender reputation.